benjystanton/benjystanton.github.io/src/posts/2022-07-23-my-interaction-design-tools-2022.md

 ## [GitHub Desktop](https://desktop.github.com/)

-I feel slightly guilty for using this tool (instead of using the terminal commands) but I does everything I need (commit code, push up changes, pull down changes).
+I feel slightly guilty for using this tool (instead of using the terminal commands) but I does everything I need.
 It also has handy links to let me open any project in Atom, in Terminal or on the GitHub website.

 ## [Terminal](https://support.apple.com/en-gb/guide/terminal/welcome/mac)